korint/watcher/readme.md

 ## Purpose

-Module is aimed to make easier the simple automation of watching of directory trees easier.
+Module is aimed to make easier the simple automation of watching of directory trees.

 ## Usage